 The Aptitude assessment is designed and theoretically underpinned by Carroll's taxonomy/classification of cognitive abilities components of 'g', which is general intelligence (Spearman's & others' general factor of mental performance).
 However, the assessment is concerned much more with fluid intelligence and the use of procedural rather than declarative knowledge, by measuring elementary cognitive abilities (perceptual speed, verbal reasoning etc.).
 This assesses what we have termed trainability rather than 'IQ'.

 The Aptitude assessment looks at an individual's speed of processing information and ability to learn and develop new skills.
 The General Intelligence Assessment is used for a variety of purposes: recruitment, retention, development, management, identifying training needs, career guidance, succession planning and benchmarking.

 The Aptitude assessment was first developed as a way to measure cognitive abilities and trainability of Armed Forces known as the British Army Recruitment Battery (BARB).
 As the assessment continued to develop, the Human Assessment Laboratory used the potential of computer technology to pioneer the research and development of item-generation whereby test items are automatically produced to create an extremely large number of different but equivalent forms of the same test (Irvine, Dann & Anderson, 1990).
 GIA, along with a paper-based version, was developed from the same theoretical principles and resources as BARB.
 Thomas International integrated the paper-based version into its product suite in 1993 and GIA in 2006.

-Download the factsheet to learn how the Thomas Aptitude assessment can help you better understand the learning speed and trainability of your people
+Learn how the Thomas Aptitude assessment can help you better understand the learning speed & trainability of your people

 Format of the Aptitude test